 All the techniques learned, all the theory and knowledge points out to the ultimate goal of forgetting about all of them and being Free in your playing.

-As stated by another music legend, Victor Wooten on his amazing book “The music Lesson” this can be achieved (or not!) by splitting your “practice” time between conscious focused practice time, for example theory, finger exercises etc. with unconscious practice time.
+As stated by another music legend, Victor Wooten in his amazing book “The Music Lesson” this can be achieved (or not!) by splitting your “practice” time between conscious focused practice time, for example, theory, finger exercises, etc. with unconscious practice time.
 And if you find it hard to get into “the zone” then remember this quote from Victor:

 “If practicing hard does not work, than practice easy!”